alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 ---

-I have blogged about Neopets before, but a quick refresher: Neopets is a web game from the early 2000s, which recently celebrated its 25th anniversary and has a small audience of adult millennials today.
+I have blogged about Neopets before, but a quick refresher: Neopets is a web game from the early 2000s, which recently celebrated its 25th anniversary and maintains a small audience of adult millennials.
 It's a bit tricky to sum up the appeal of
 Neopets, but I like the combination of Web 1.0 nostalgia and long-running progression systems.
-There are many intersecting achievement tracks you can go for, some of which are exceedingly hard to 100%.
+There are many intersecting achievement tracks you can go for, some of which are exceedingly hard to complete.
 There's books, pet training, stamp collecting, gourmet foods, Kadoaties, and more.

 The one I've been chasing the past few years is avatars.
-Neopets has an onsite forum called the Neoboards, but you aren't allowed to use custom avatars due to moderation reasons.
-So instead, you can only use avatars that have been created by TNT.
+Neopets has an onsite forum called the Neoboards.
+This forum is heavily moderated, so you can only use avatars that have been created by TNT.
 Some are available to everyone, but most have unlock requirements.
 The number of avatars someone has is a quantification of how much investment they've put into Neopets.
 In my opinion, avatars are the best achievement track to chase, because their unlocks cover the widest cross-section of the site.
 To get all the avatars, you'll need to do site events, collect stamps, play